 Nisargadatta, a non-dual sage from India taught that earnestness was required.

 When you see for yourself that the word “I” means non-dual, open present ordinary awareness, then you have met non-dual teachers on the bridge of understanding.
 It’s not enough to understand this intellectually—this truth asks to be embodied and lived.

 Non-dual teachings often emphasize the importance of “Subject-Object Discernment” as a mindfulness practice.

 First, let’s understand what is meant by subject and object.
 Let’s meet on the bridge of understanding to make sure we are clear.

 Object means anything you can be aware of.

-To practice Subject Object discernment first be clear on the definitions above.
-Then invite yourself to start applying this discernment in your daily life.
+To practice Subject-Object discernment, first be clear on the definitions above.
+Then start applying this discernment in your daily life.

 - And what is the object?

-It is important to apply this discernment in a practical way, as in contemplation, meditation and gentle curious observation.
+It is important to apply this discernment practically, as a mindfulness exercise, meditation or gentle, curious observation.

 Objects appear in awareness.